Eliza E. Warren

 Brief Life History of Eliza E.

 When Eliza E. Warren was born about 1812, in Caswell, North Carolina, United States, her father, Larkin Warren, was 44 and her mother, Eunice Foley, was 38.
 She married George H Blanton on 10 October 1839, in Benton, Missouri, United States.
 They were the parents of at least 3 sons and 3 daughters.
-She lived in Williams Township, Benton, Missouri, United States in 1850 and Lindsey Township, Benton, Missouri, United States in 1880.
-She died on 14 May 1885, in Benton, Missouri, United States, at the age of 74.
+She lived in Williams Township, Benton, Missouri, United States in 1850 and Lindsey Township, Benton, Missouri, United States for about 10 years.
+She died on 14 May 1885, in Benton, Missouri, United States, at the age of 74, and was buried in Missouri, United States.

 Photos and Memories (0)